Are you considering downsizing your family home in order to simplify your life or save money?

 Limited hobby/work space

 Do you like to work out?
-Or have another hobby which takes up space?
+Or have another hobby that takes up space?
 Maybe you work from home?

 I am writing this sat in bed (which could be seen as a perk or a downside of working from home, depending on your outlook) and have already had a succession of interruptions this morning as people have charged in to ask questions or are just generally being noisy a few feet away.
 It’s just the way it is, and for the most part, it doesn’t bother me, but yes, sometimes it’s hard to concentrate and I find myself dreaming of a designated workspace.